thiagoferreira53/glue/README.txt

 This version of DSSAT-GLUE was developed using a parallel computing approach to improve computer performance and significantly reduce the time required for estimating the genotype-specific coefficients.
 The original code was modified to break down the total number of simulations into parts according to the number of cores (CPUs) available.
-Each individual core process the simulations independently and the results are combined afterwards to evaluate which combination of genotype-specific coefficients had the best performance based on the data used in the estimation process.
+Each core process the simulations independently, and the results are combined afterward to evaluate which combination of genotype-specific coefficients had the best performance based on the data used in the estimation process.

-**For this version, R library "parallel", "rjson" and depencies are required**
+**For this version, R library "parallel", "rjson" and depencies are required (GLUE will automatically download).**

 How to use it:

-- Create a "GLUEDefs.json".
+- Create a "GLUEDefs.json" file.
 This is a configuration file for running GLUE.
-Find bellow the required strucuture for file.
+Find below the required structure for the file.

-- Create a C file (similar structure of a batch file) and put in on your working directory.
+- Create a C file (similar to a batch file) and put it in your working directory.
-  RUNNING GLUE IN THE COMMAND LINE WILL NOT AUTOMATICALLY CREATE THE C FILE.
-You can use GLUESelect to generate the file.
+  RUNNING THIS GLUE VERSION IN THE COMMAND LINE WILL NOT CREATE THE C FILE.
+(Tip: Use GLUESelect to generate the file).

 - Check if the cultivar to be calibrated is actually defined inside the .CUL with a unique ID and some initial values for the genotype-specific coefficients.
-GLUE will use the "MINIMA" and "MAXIMA" inside the cultivar file to estimate the new genetic coefficients.
+GLUE will use the "MINIMA" and "MAXIMA" inside the cultivar/ecotype file to estimate the new genetic coefficients.
+Also, make sure that your genotype files have a "!Calibration" line identifying which coefficients are related to phenology ("P"), growth ("G"), and not applicable ("N").

-- On the command-line interface (CLI), go to the GLUE directory and run GLUE using the command: "Rscript GLUE.r" (GLUE.bat does not work for this version yet).
+- On the command-line interface (CLI), go to the GLUE directory and run GLUE using the command: "Rscript GLUE.r".
+  *GLUE.bat is not currently working with this version* *Windows users should specify the full path to Rscript (Usually located in C:\Program Files\R\...\bin\Rscript.exe)

-- Currently, ecotype parameters calibration requires changes in the .ECO structure.
-For this reason, using the standard .ECO files from DSSAT will produce errors.
+- Currently, ecotype coefficient calibration requires changes in the .ECO structure.
+For this reason, trying to calibrate ecotype coefficients using the standard .ECO files from DSSAT will produce errors.

+- To save previous runs, please move the results to another folder or create a folder named "BackUp" inside your output directory (usually defined as GLWork).
+  *ALL DATA INSIDE THE OUTPUT DIRECTORY BESIDES THE "BackUp" folder and .C FILE WILL BE DELETED AT THE START OF A NEW GLUE CALIBRATION RUN*

 *GLUEDefs.json File Structure:
  | CultivarBatchFile - Define the .WHC to be used (the file should be located inside the GLWork folder).
- | ModelID - Inform which model should be used for the calibration (You can find the respective model ID in the
+ | ModelID - Inform which model should be used for the calibration (Tip: All model IDs can be found in the DSCSM048.CTR).
-             DSCSM048.CTR file for more details).
- | EcoCalibration - Indicates if GLUE should also calibrate the parameters on the respective ecotype (.ECO) file.
+ | EcoCalibration - Indicates if GLUE should also calibrate the coefficients on the respective ecotype (.ECO) file.
-                    EcoCalibration = "Y", Ecotype parameters will be calibrated as well according to the GLUEFlag (phenology and growth parameters)
-                    EcoCalibration = "" or "N", GLUE wil only calibrate the cultivar parameters
+                    EcoCalibration = "Y" indicates that GLUE should also calibrate the Ecotype coefficients for this cultivar.
+The .ECO file MUST be well structured with "MAXIMA" and "MINIMA" and each coefficient MUST contain a header indicating whether it is associated with phenology ("P"), growth ("G"), or not applicable ("N").
  | GLUED - Define the path for the GLUE directory.
- | OutputD - Define the directory path for the workind directory and cultivar calibration outputs.
+ | OutputD - Define the directory path for the working directory and cultivar calibration outputs.
  | DSSATD - Define the directory path where DSSAT is located.
  | GenotypeD - Define the directory path where the genotype-related files are located (.CUL, .ECO, .SPE).
- | GLUEFlag - Define the flag for whold GLUE procedure.
+ | GLUEFlag - Define the flag for GLUE procedure.
-              GLUEFlag = 1, it means that coefficients related both to phenology and growth will be evaluated; GLUEFlag = 2, only phenology will be evaluated; GLUEFlag = 3, only growth will be evaluated.
+              GLUEFlag = 1, both coefficients related to phenology and growth will be evaluated; GLUEFlag = 2, only phenology will be evaluated; GLUEFlag = 3, only growth will be evaluated;
- | NumberOfModelRun - Define the number of model runs for each treatment
+ | NumberOfModelRun - Define the number of model runs for each treatment.
- | Cores - Indicate the number of cores (CPUs) to be used for running the simulation.
+ | Cores - Indicate the number of cores (CPUs) to run the coefficient calibration.
 If Cores = "", GLUE will assume
            that it is running on a High Perfomance Computer (SLURM job scheduler) and use the same amount of cores specified on through the "--cpus-per-task" command (usually defined in the job request file - .sh).
-           *You can use parallel::detectCores() command on R to check the number of cores available.*
+           *Use "parallel::detectCores()" command in R or RStudio to check the number of cores available.*
-           **we do not recommend the use of all available cores in your machine for running GLUE.**
+           **We do not recommend the use of all available cores in your machine for running GLUE.**

+  **Windows users should not add "/" at the end of each path in the GLUEDefs.json**